coderolls/coderolls-blog/_posts/mongodb/mongodb-atlas/2023-10-23-inserting-documents-in-mongodb-in-java.md

 ---
 layout: post
-title: "How Insert A Document in MongoDB Collection in Java Applications?"
+title: "How To Insert A Document in MongoDB Collection in Java Applications?"
 author: gaurav
 categories: [Java, MongoDB, MongoDB Atlas]
 toc: true